dnewingh/jest-puppeteer-starter-project/README.md

 ```

 ### Writing tests using Puppeteer
-Jest will automatically run any files with *.test.js in the filename or that is placed in a \_\_tests\_\_ directory.
+Jest will automatically run any files with *.test.js in the filename or that are placed in a \_\_tests\_\_ directory.
 The test below launches an incognito instance of the browser, navigates to a known endpoint, and checks for the presence of an expected text value.
-> page.test.js
+> newsPage.test.js
 ```js
 const puppeteer = require('puppeteer');